Skip to content

 • Infected with HBV

-• Should seek medical consultation as soon as possible
+• Should seek medical consultation as early as possible

 Negative ( – ) Positive ( + )